rubasace/ldrbot/README.md

 ### Setup

-1. **Invite the bot to your group**
+1. **Add the bot to your group**
-   The bot will start tracking scores and players from the moment it's added.
+   LDRBot will start tracking scores and players from the moment it's added.

 2. **Run `/join` (optional)**
-   Registers you in the group manually.
-Members are also automatically registered the first time they submit a valid screenshot or are added to the group after tracking begins.
+   Registers you manually.
+Optional as it happens automatically when you send any message on the tracked group.

-3. **Submit your LinkedIn puzzle screenshot**
+3. **Submit your LinkedIn score screenshot**
-   Send a screenshot of your completed puzzle.
-The bot will process and register your time for the current day.
+   LDRBot will extract your time and game, and track it for the day.

 4. **Manage your score (optional)**
    Use `/delete`, `/deleteall`, or `/override` (admin-only) to modify the results if needed.
 Useful for correcting misprocessed or mistaken submissions.

-5. **Track the competition (optional)**
+5. **Watch the leaderboard evolve**
-   Use `/daily` to recalculate and view the group leaderboard for the day.
-6. **Wait for the group**
-   When all members are done (or at the end of the day) they leaderboard gets recalculated and shown in the group.
+   Once everyone submits (or at day’s end), LDRBot will post the updated rankings.

 ## 💻 Tech Stack